How to Set Up a Trust Fund for a Child

 Step 7: Maintain and Review the Trust

 Reviewing your trust over time is often a good idea.
 Regularly reviewing the trust's provisions ensures they align with changing circumstances and the beneficiary's evolving needs.
+Our estate planning checklist can be a useful reference for staying on top of all the documents and designations that may need to be updated after major life events.

 Open lines of communication with the trustee are vital for monitoring the trust's progress and making necessary adjustments.
 This step ensures that the trust continues to fulfill its intended purpose and provides the child with the best possible financial support over time.